205155208_l_normal_none - Copy

 These steps are crucial for ensuring that patients survive the severe symptoms of anaphylaxis, and general awareness of this checklist can help reduce the number of annual deaths.

 It’s best to always be prepared, especially if you or someone you know has a severe allergy that has been identified.
-The best way to avoid anaphylaxis is to stay away from things that may trigger your allergies, and always have a way to self-administer epinephrine in the occurrence of an allergy attack.
+The best way to avoid anaphylaxis is to stay away from things that may trigger your allergies, and always have a way to self-administer epinephrine in the event of an allergic attack.

 SSCOR Duet portable hospital suction with built-in battery protection